Create or download Divi Child Theme: How to get started with child themes in Divi

 Buy Premium Child Themes

-A wonderful example of a very large Divi Premium Child Theme is Luxe.
+A wonderful example of a huge Divi Premium Child Theme is Luxe.
 A completely WooCommerce and ecommerce focused child theme for the Divi Page-Builder.
 It costs significantly more than many others, but also includes many features and several premium layouts.

 Stores like the one from The Design Space are many by now.
 Theme providers do not only develop themes for WordPress, but also for popular Page-Builders like Divi or Elementor.
 These themes are often no less elaborate than premium WordPress themes and are therefore called premium child themes.